Updated Summer 2021

 Mildewcide: GE 1 is mildewcide-free.
 Elongation: 50%.
 Color: Clear.
 Paintable: No.

 This is a neutral cure silicone that is a safer version of 100% silicone.
 This is one of two brands to have on hand (the other is AFM Safecoat Caulk).
-This one for interior and exterior non-paintable applications and AFM for paintable applications.
+This one is for interior and exterior non-paintable applications and AFM is for paintable applications.